Idaho Comics Group: History

 On August 30, 2014, Idaho Comics Group made its debut at the 2nd Annual Boise Public Library Comic Con with their two offerings: Tarzan and the Comics of Idaho #1 and Idaho Comics #1.

 On October 6, 2015, The Best American Comics 2015 was released, and Idaho Comics Group contributors Dennis P. Eichhorn's Real Good Stuff #s 1–2 and Dame Darcy's "Voyage of the Temptress" were named to the list of "Notable Comics" published from September 1, 2013, to August 31, 2014, by series editor Bill Kartalopoulos.
 (Dame Darcy's "Voyage of the Temptress" made its print debut in Tarzan and the Comics of Idaho #1.)

+The following year The Best American Comics 2016 named Dennis Eichhorn's Extra Good Stuff as one of that year's Notable Comics.
+The Best American Comics made it to #1 on the New York Times Best Sellers 2016 list for Graphic Novels.

 On August 27, 2015, ICG comic books were featured in a library exhibition at Boise State University.
 On October 7, 2015, ICG publisher Al Asker gave a talk on the History of Comic Books in Idaho at Boise State University.

 On October 13, 2015, ICG publisher Albert Asker remembered his late friend Dennis Eichhorn in a video produced by The Idaho Statesman.

 On July 31, 2024, Screen Rant wrote an article about Joe Quesada's new Amazing Comics imprint and mentioned Idaho Comics Group as the first comic book publisher in Idaho.

 On August 24th, 2024, the Boise Public Library published its inaugural issue of Boise Comic Arts Festival Presents which featured an article on the history of comic books in Idaho written by ICG founder Albert Frank Asker.

 Idaho Comics Group founder Albert Frank Asker edited a story entitled "Aztlantis Attacks!" by Mexican comic book creators Baltazar Cardenas (writer), Rocío Pérez (artist), and Rodo Farías (colors) which will appear in Tomorrow Girl #6 (due out August 21st, 2024, from Antarctic Press).

 Idaho Comics Group founder Albert Frank Asker wrote/contributed to a couple of stories in Tomorrow Girl Vol. 3: Fight For Justice from Antarctic Press which was released at the end of August of 2024.
+This book had four different covers.